ramrom/rams_dot_files/cheatsheets/vim_cheatsheet.md

 - plenary.nvim - a set of lua libs (uses coroutines via libuv) used by other neovim plugins
 - coc.vim - supports vim and neovim, but it's beefy, mar2022 it's **DEPRECATED**, nvim-metals is successor
 - neovim-lsp - neovim's built in lsp client, written in lua
+- nvim-lspconfig - a plugin with common client configs for langauges, CONFLICTS with nvim-metals (for scala)
 - nvim-metals - full metals plugin that uses nvim's builtin lsp client
     - doesnt work with nnvim-lspconfig: https://github.com/scalameta/nvim-metals/discussions/93
-- nvim-lspconfig - a plugin with common client configs for langauges, CONFLICTS with nvim-metals
 - nvim-dap - plugin to support debug adapter protocol
+- good list of neovim plugins: https://github.com/rockerBOO/awesome-neovim
 ### LUA
 - print a val: `:lua =foo.myvar`
 - CONFIG STUFF